Introduction to People and Organisation

 The SIA's budget is decided by Ministers through the Spending Review.
 This process helps Ministers decide how much to spend on security and intelligence, in line with decisions on overall government spending.

-The SIA has provided a settlement of just under £2 billion each year since April 2011.
-The SIA will provide £1.8 billion in funding for 2015-16, increasing over the Spending Review period to £2.3 billion in 2020-21.
+The SIA was provided a settlement of £2.4bn in 2018-19.
 The agencies are also able to bid for additional resources from the Joint Security Fund, which is shared with the Foreign Office, Ministry of Defence and Departments for International Development.
 The breakdowns for the individual agencies are not published for security reasons.

 At any one time the UK faces a range of covert threats to its security and MI5 has only finite resources with which to counter them.
 We prioritise the threats and allocate resources accordingly, taking into account the national intelligence priorities set by the Joint Intelligence Committee (JIC) .While we don't publish MI5's share of the SIA budget, the diagram below gives an overview of how we use our resources.